-- 2. The three main experimental factors. - (a) Examine the influence of the three main experimental factors (Instrument, Harmony & Voice) on Classical ratings, using conventional linear models and/or analysis of variance models.
-Comment briefly on your findings, providing suitable brief evidence for each result.
-Hint: Since there are only three factors here, it is worth considering interactions of all orders. - (b) Since we have approximately 36 ratings from each participant, we can fit a random intercept for each participant if we wish.
-Such a model is sometimes called a "repeated measures" model. - i.
-Carefully write this model in mathematical terms as a hierarchical linear model, using notation we have used in class. - ii.
-Use at least one method discussed in class to test whether the random intercept is needed in the model.
-Is the random effect needed?
-Justify your answer with evidence from your test(s). - iii.
-Re-examine the influence of the three main experimental factors (Instrument, Harmony & Voice) on Classical ratings, using the repeated-measures model with the random intercept for participants4. - (c) The random intercept in a repeated measures model can account for "personal biases" in ratings: perhaps person A is more inclined to rate everything as classical, and person B is more inclined to rate everything as popular.
+- (c) The random intercept in a repeated measures model can account for "personal biases" in ratings: for example, perhaps person A is more inclined to rate everything as classical, and person B is more inclined to rate everything as popular.
 This can be accounted for by the random intercept.
 Alternatively, perhaps personal biases vary with the type of instrument, type of harmony, and/or type of voice leading.
 For example, perhaps people vary in the degree to which they are inclined to call music played by a string quartet "classical".
-This suggests, e.g., a random effect of the form (Instrument|Subject).
+This suggests, e.g., a random effect of the form (Instrument|Subject) or (0 + Instrument|Subject) (and similarly for Harmony and Voice).
 One could argue for a similar random effect for each person/harmony combination, and for each person/voice leading combination. - i.
-Determine whether the model in 2(b)iii is improved by adding one or more of these three new random effect terms.
-Find the best combination of these terms5; provide suitable evidence for your answer. - ii.
+Determine whether the model in 2(b)ii is improved by adding one or more of these three new random effect terms.
+Find the best combination of these terms and provide suitable evidence for your answer. - ii.
 Re-examine the influence of the three main experimental factors (Instrument, Harmony & Voice) on Classical ratings, using the random effects you found in part (i).
 Comment briefly on your findings, providing suitable brief evidence for each result.
 In addition, comment on the sizes of the variances of whichever random effects you added to the model, with respect to each other and with respect to the estimated residual variance. - iii.
 Carefully write this model in mathematical terms as a hierarchical linear model, using notation from class.
 Indicate values of estimated parameters (and their SE's, if available).